Why do BMW/Bosch Airhead Alternator Rotors Fail?

 Section 1: Why do alternator rotors fail?

 Back in the earliest Airheads days, rotor windings may have been held in place with some sort of lacquer or shellac.
-After enough heating and cooling cycles, the coating might begin to crack, flake off, allowing windings move about from centrifugal force.
+After enough heating and cooling cycles, the coating might begin to crack, flake off, allowing windings move about from centrifugal (centripetal) force.
 I don't think the method was nearly as good as modern epoxies cured in a vacuum chamber, but it was pretty much standard treatment for motor, generator, and alternator windings back then.
-In some instances, no coating had been applied, and over many years and heat/cool cycles, windings loosened, and problems arose.
+In some instances, no coating had been applied.

-I have personally seen rebuilt rotors fail from not being assembled correctly ...just one I personally saw was a brand-new rebuild, right out of the box.
+I have personally seen modern rebuilt rotors fail from IMproper assembly ...one was a brand-new rebuild, right out of the box.
 I have seen rotors short circuit; but most have opened, and sometimes that 'open circuit' was intermittent.
 The internal connection might short, or more often open at some rpm; including zero rpm.
 If the rotor is properly assembled, and then vacuum impregnated with the proper type of epoxy, it should hold up nearly forever.
 Should, does not mean WILL!
 Rotors tend to open, rather than short, and an often-seen failure place is the hole through which the rotor wire passes.

 Rotors can run quite hot in their core, particularly when a high percentage of alternator maximum output is used.
-Temperatures can approach 300°F. Rotors on the faired RT models (particularly the early ones with NO louvers in the front fairing piece can run hotter.
+Temperatures can approach 300°F. Rotors on the faired RT models; particularly, the early ones with NO louvers in the front fairing piece can run quite hot.
 Additional heating will occur on any model Airhead with the early front aluminum cover which has poorer cooling.
-I think that the wider the heat-cold range the rotor is exposed to; and, the more often it is exposed to those extremes and changes, the more likely there will be a failure of some sort.
+The wider the heat-cold range the rotor is exposed to; and, the more often it is exposed to those extremes and changes, the more likely there will be a failure of some sort.
 The alternator system reliability for a /5 and some later later models into the 1980's, is improved by installing a /6 (or even later), better ventilated front cover.
 I have not experimented with measured temperatures, using different front aluminum covers.